gem/oq-engine/doc/adv-manual/common-mistakes.rst

    `complex_fault_mesh_spacing=10` for complex fault sources, your computation can become upt *25 times faster*, assuming the complex fault sources are dominating the computation time.

+ground_motion_correlation_model:
+   Event based/scenario calculations with a ground motion correlation model are severely limited with the size of the correlation matrix.
+If you have thousands of hazard sites it will likely be impossible to run the calculation, because you will run out of memory.
+Just reduce the number of sites or remove the correlation model.
+If you remove the correlation, the calculation of the GMFs will become *orders of magnitude faster*.